solana-foundation/developer-content/content/guides/games/game-examples.md

 ### Seven Seas

-Seven Seas is a Real-time Solana Battle Royal Game.
-Using Anchor program, UnitySDK, WebSocket account subscription.
-Players can spawn their ships represented as one of their NFTs on a grid and move around.
-If a player hits another player or chest he collect its Sol and some Pirate Coin SPL tokens.
+Seven Seas is a real-time Solana Battle Royale game.
+Using an Anchor program, the UnitySDK, and WebSocket account subscriptions.
+Players can spawn their ships represented as NFTs on a grid and move around.
+If a player hits another player or chest he collect its SOL and some Pirate Coin SPL tokens.
 The grid is implemented as a two dimensional array where every tile saves the players wallet key and the NFT public key.
-There is also a QR code in the top left corner that triggers a Solana Pay transaction request which players can sign on their phones to let Chutuluh shoot at the closest ship.
+There is also a QR code in the top left corner that triggers a Solana Pay transaction request, which players can sign on their phones, to let Cthulhu shoot at the closest ship.

 - [Example](https://solplay.de/sevenseas)
 - [Source](https://github.com/solana-developers/solana-game-examples/tree/main/seven-seas)
 - [Eight Hour video boot camp](https://www.youtube.com/playlist?list=PLilwLeBwGuK6NsYMPP_BlVkeQgff0NwvU)

-### Blob Wars On Chain strategy game ala Dark Forest
+### Blob Wars onchain strategy game ala Dark Forest

-This example shows you how you can build a strategy game like Dark Forest or Tribal wars, but without the zk features.
-It is called blobs and every players spawn its home blob with a color that is derived from their public key.
+Blob Wars shows you how you can build a strategy game like Dark Forest or Tribal Wars, but without the ZK features.
+Every player spawns their home blob with a color that is derived from their public key.
 These blobs can then be used to attack other blobs and conquer them.
-Blob regenerate color for time, so there is lots of tactics involved on where to spawn blobs and how to combine attacks.
+Blobs regenerate color over time, so there are lots of tactics involved on where to spawn blobs and how to combine attacks.

 [Source](https://github.com/Woody4618/colosseum_2024)
 [Demo Video](https://www.youtube.com/watch?v=XNHxqdd6pz8)